top of page

 As we approached the island, we could see all the little penguins and spotted a few whales, so we were excited!
 Especially as it is usually too early in the season for whales.

-The landing took us across to land where we could experience being up close and personal with the penguins, two breeds; the main colony were chinstraps who come to breed (up to 15000 eventually) and then the Gentoos who come to hang out by the water.
+The landing took us across to a place where we could get up close and personal with the penguins.
+There are two breeds: the main colony is made up of chinstraps, who come to breed (up to 15,000 eventually), and then the Gentoos, who come to hang out by the water.

-They were adorable and clumsy as they would make their way down to the sea to feed, constantly tripping over their little feet; you could sit by and watch them all day.
-They didn't seem to be bothered by us humans, so they continued getting on with their day.
+They were adorable and clumsy as they went to the sea to feed, constantly tripping over their little feet; you could sit by and watch them all day.
+We humans didn't seem to bother them, so they continued getting on with their day.

 It was cold, around zero, so thankfully, we layered up and enjoyed the hour on land.
 We were mesmerised by the natural wonder and adorable penguins surrounding us.

-As we were leaving, we sat with the penguins, just enjoying being near these birds full of character; oversee the following for a giggle, the one on the left:-)
+As we were leaving, we sat with the penguins, just enjoying being near these birds full of character; overlooking the following for a giggle, the one on the left.

 We can't wait for the next few days to experience this majestic place on Earth.